ProgrammerAL/ProgrammerAlSite/src/ProgrammerAl.Site.Content/Posts/20241201_UpdateDependenciesComic/post.md

 Shameless self promotion.
 I made a .NET Tool to update dependency packages (among other things).
 It's detailed <a href="https://programmeral.com/posts/20241103_CodeUpdater">here</a>.

+I think we've all been in the above situation.
+Delaying an update to those dependencies because we know the current configuration "works".
+But that's just focusing on the feature.
+The feature works, but security and maintainability might already be broken and we don't even attempt to test it.
 Maybe in the new year we should all resolve to stay on top of updates.
+Hint hint, wink wink.